nus-cs2103-AY1718S2/addressbook-level4/collated/functional/nhs-work.md

  * Guarantees: details are present and not null, field values are validated, immutable.
  */
 public class Record {

-    public static final String MESSAGE_RECORD_CONSTRAINTS =
-            "Patient record can take any values, but each field must be populated";

     private final DateOfBirth date;
     private final TextField symptom;